vmikk/seqhasher/README.md

 ### Test data

-First, let's create the test data: a FASTA file containing 500,000 sequences, each 30 to 3000 nucleotides long.
+First, let's create the test data - a FASTA file containing 500,000 sequences, each 30 to 3000 nucleotides long (this should take a couple of minutes):

 ```bash
 awk -v numSeq=500000 'BEGIN{